 This is a tricky question as ultimately it depends on what your campaign goals are.
-If it is brand focused, and you want to reach your target audience (not necessarily wanting them to click) and catch their attention, then you want to optimise your programmatic bidding to high in-view placements.
+If it is brand-focused, and you want to reach your target audience (not necessarily wanting them to click) and catch their attention, then you want to optimize your programmatic bidding toward high in-view placements.
 60% - 70% viewability should be a minimum.

-If your goal is more performance based, if you want a user to convert or visit your website, then you should not worry as much about viewability compared to branding campaigns.
-This is because it is very hard to optimise towards both performance AND viewability.
+If your goal is more performance-based, if you want a user to convert or visit your website, then you should not worry as much about viewability compared to branding campaigns.
+This is because it is very hard to optimize towards both performance AND viewability.
 As a performance advertiser, you can afford to bid and win lower viewability impressions if the impressions that you are winning are driving business results.

 Despite seeming counter-intuitive, having a high overall viewability, serving ads that are more likely to be served above the fold in key positions of a website, may not drive performance goals (i.e. conversions or clicks).
 You must find the right balance between a strong viewability level and performance goals (CPA, CPC, etc.).

 Why do I have a low viewability?

 Remember, low viewability (i.e. 50%) may not be a bad thing if the 50% of the ads served in view are driving strong performance in regards to your KPI.
 However, if viewability is one of your main objectives, then there are a number of reasons why it could be so low.

 If you are running a programmatic display or video campaign, you may simply be bidding too low a CPM in your DSP.
 The lower the bid, the more likely you will win the less desirable inventory, which is often found below the fold on publishers’ websites.

 You also may be bidding and optimizing towards another objective so for your bid, the DSP is prioritizing other metrics over viewability.